AnswerDotAI/ipyant/README.md

 ## How to Use Prompts

-There are several ways to send a prompt to Claude from ipyai:
+There are several ways to send an AI prompt from ipyai:

 **Dot prefix (`.`)** — In normal IPython mode, start any line with `.` to send it as a prompt.
-Everything after the dot is sent to Claude.
+Everything after the dot is sent to the selected backend.
 Continuation lines (without a dot) are included too, so you can write multi-line prompts:

 ```python
 .explain what this dataframe transform is doing